alexqfredrickson/notes/aws/aws.md

 ASGs leverage *launch templates*, whichspecify instance configuration, including AMIs, instance types, key pairs, security groups, etc. Launch templates are versioned.

+You can set policies such as step scaling, and simple scaling.
+Scaling policies are invoked by breaching CloudWatch alarms.
+Simple and step scaling are almost identical, but step scaling is preferred by AWS.

 #### Spot Instances

 A *spot instance* uses spare data center EC2 capacity, and costs less than a typical on-demand instance.